“He is the God of the living, not of the dead, for to him all are alive.” (Lk 20:38)

-Greetings: Take courage God is with you!
+Greetings: God is with you!
 Have a nice and blissful Saturday…